14th Street (Washington, D.C.): Transit service

-Fourteenth Street has been a major transit route ever since the Capital Traction Company streetcar line was built around the turn of the 20th century.
+14th Street has been a major transit route ever since the Capital Traction Company streetcar line was built around the turn of the 20th century.
 The successor to that line is the Metrobus 14th Street Line—routes 52 & 54.

 Rail

 There are two Metrorail stations on 14th Street (the U Street station is one block east, at 13th and U Streets NW and is considered the most convenient stop to visit the heart of 14th St between P and V Sts NW):